This page serves as official Library policy and is periodically updated to reflect current practice. (Revised 03.22.2013)

 The library provides an array of electronic resources that can be accessed anytime from our website, both on- and off-campus.
 Due to licensing restrictions, use of these resources is limited to current Milligan College faculty, students, and staff.
 When attempting to access resources off-campus, you will be prompted to verify (authenticate) your current affiliation.
 When you see the login screen or you are presented with a login link:

-- Press ENTER or click SUBMIT.
+- Click Log In.
 You will only need to login once in a single session, even if you access multiple resources.

 If you are having trouble accessing a resource off-campus, first make sure that you have entered the above login information correctly.
-Do not attempt to use your Milligan College network/email access login.
-This will not work.
 Also, you will be prevented from accessing library resources off-campus if your account is blocked or expired.
 Occasionally, difficulty accessing library resources can be caused by network or server issues.
 If you are still having trouble, contact a library staff member using one of the methods listed on the library website for assistance.

 Launched in Fall 2011, MCSearch is a tool that functions like a web search engine (such as Google) applied to the library’s electronic information resources and catalog holdings.
 An MCSearch search box has been placed prominently on the homepage of the library website.
 It can also be accessed from the “MCSearch” link in the “Resources” drop-down menu.
 MCSearch is designed to make the task of searching for relevant research information resources more efficient by eliminating the necessity of applying repetitive searches to each of the library’s many databases individually.
 MCSearch is not necessarily a replacement for subject-focused database searching.
 However, because it searches across many databases at once, MCSearch can bring to the surface many resources that may have been missed when searching in more narrowly focused resources.
 A library staff member can help you get the greatest benefit out of MCSearch.